This year, I wanted a new faux urn fillers. Let me show you how to make these beautiful easy spring DIY faux urn fillers.

 Finally, you will fill in any spaces with the greenery fillers.
 I have two each side (one toward the front side and one toward the back side).

-Any gaps, I like to fill in with moss.
-You could glue it with Quick Drying Tacky Glue.
-I just used a few clumps to fill in any areas where the brick could be seen.
+Any gaps, you can fill in with moss.
+You should glue it with Quick Drying Tacky Glue.
+You need a few clumps to fill in any areas where the brick could be seen.

 Doesn’t it look amazing?